sulis-hpc/sulis-hpc.github.io/gettingstarted/software/modules.markdown

 ```
 As a rule we do recommend you specify the module version anytime you load a module since (on rare occasions) we may find it necessary to change the default version of a module.

-Typing module av with the GCC module loaded will yield additional modules such as OpenMPI (OpenMPI) and loading OpenMPI will in turn make the Scalable LAPACK (ScaLAPACK) available.
+Typing module av with the GCC module loaded will yield additional modules that could now be loaded, such as OpenMPI (OpenMPI).
+In turn, loading OpenMPI will make the Scalable LAPACK (ScaLAPACK) module available for loading.

 ## Searching modules